Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 The third image (Inchworm3) shows a parametric sketch of a linkage based inchworm mechanism, introducing variables such as link lengths, hinge angles, and stride geometry.
 This diagram made clear that:

-* Stride length is directly determined by linkage geometry,
+* Stride length is directly determined by linkage geometry

-* the maximum and minimum hinge angles define lift height and extension,
+* the maximum and minimum hinge angles define lift height and extension

-* a triangular or folded shape naturally produces the required arching motion.
+* a triangular or folded shape naturally produces the required arching motion

 This confirmed that a triangular foldable structure with one actuated hinge could reproduce the biological gait while remaining easy to fabricate from sheet materials.